international employment law firm alliance L&E Global

 The negotiation of the monthly wage is individual, as a rule.
 However, some collective agreements include a salary scale that applies to different categories of employees (as a minimum, employees being able to individually negotiate a higher wage).
 For public servants there are salary scales that are provided by law.
 Also, for public companies there are salary caps that apply usually to the management of the public company.

-Employees can be granted other benefits, financial or otherwise, such as supplementary insurances, the use of a company car and/or other company owned property (housing, telephones, laptops, etc.).
+Employees can be granted bonuses for specific activities, conditions, performance etc. or other benefits, financial or otherwise, such as supplementary insurances, the use of a company car and/or other company owned property (housing, telephones, laptops, etc.).
 Fiscal treatment of each benefit is to be determined according to the Fiscal Code (some of the benefits are exempted of all fiscal taxes, some are exempted up to a set monthly limit, some are exempted of some of the fiscal taxes and some are considered to be part of the monthly wage).

 Maximum Working Week

-The maximum average working time is established by the Labour Code and consists of 40 hours per week and 8 hours per day.
-Maximum legal working time is 48 hours per week, including overtime.
+The normal working time consists of 40 hours per week and 8 hours per day, and the maximum legal working time is 48 hours per week, including overtime.

 Overtime